Online camp signup is easy!

 Players to Reach MLB - 3 (14 Total)

 Former Alabama pitching coach B.J.
-Green joined the Georgia Southern baseball staff in July 2009 and begins his third season with the Eagles in 2012.
-Green bring with him to Statesboro over 13 years experience as both a player and coach in the Southeastern Conference.
+Green joined the Georgia Southern baseball staff in July 2009 and begins his fifth season with the Eagles.
+Green brings with him to Statesboro over 14 years of Southeastern Conference experience as both a player and coach.

-Josh McDonald enters his first season as an assistant coach with the Georgia Southern baseball program.
-He will work primarily with the catchers and hitters, coach first base and help coordinate Eagle Baseball camps.
+Josh McDonald enters his fourth season as an assistant coach with the Georgia Southern baseball program.
+He works primarily with the catchers and hitters, coaches first base and help coordinate the Eagle Baseball camps.

-McDonald comes to Georgia Southern from Louisiana State University Eunice where he served as hitting instructor, worked with catchers and held third base coaching responsibilities.
-In three seasons, the LSUE Bengals were 148-40 and captured a national championship and a third place finish in the NJCAA Division II National Championship.
-In his three seasons, he coached numerous players who continued there playing careers at four year universities and several players who have been drafted by Major League Baseball.
+McDonald comes to Georgia Southern from Louisiana State University Eunice where he served as hitting instructor, worked with the catchers and held third base coaching responsibilities.
+In three seasons, the LSUE Bengals went 148-40 and captured a National Championship and a third place finish in the NJCAA Division II National Championship.
+In his three seasons, he coached numerous players who continued there playing careers at four year universities and several players who have been drafted by Major League Baseball clubs.

 In 2011, LSUE finished the season with a 45-15 record and fell one win short of returning to the World Series.
 The Bengal squad finished the season batting .325 as a team.